 Marina is a British national and a Cambridge University graduate.
 She is a Chartered Accountant and a Fellow of the Institute of Chartered Accountants in England and Wales.
 Marina spent nine years with Arthur Andersen in the United Kingdom and the United States before joining Psion Plc as Group Controller in 1994.
 She became Chief Financial Officer two years later and became a non-executive director of Symbian Ltd. She also held a non-executive directorship of the publishing company Blackwell's.
 In 2002 Marina was appointed Chief Financial Officer of Colt Telecom Plc.
 Marina joined TomTom as Chief Financial Officer in early 2005 ahead of the IPO.

-Marina was recently appointed as Non-Executive Director of Shanks Group PLC.
+In 2013 Marina was appointed as Non-Executive Director of Shanks Group PLC.

 Alain De Taeye